Man accused of sexual assault in OK Halloween store

 He’s accused of the crime that reportedly occurred inside a Halloween store in the Oklahoma City Outlets mall.
 According to a police report, the man was wearing a long-haired black wig, a pearl necklace, a red corset, and black pantyhose when the incident happened.

-KFOR went to the business to get details but were pointed to their regional manager.
+KFOR went to the business to get details but was pointed to their regional manager.

 “I will tell you that we are investigating it ourselves.
 I know the police are, as well,” the regional manager told KFOR over the phone.
 “We’re trying to cooperate as much as we can.”